 One strategy is the immediate selling of restricted or performance stock shares when they vest.

 Each time you reach a distribution for your shares, you sell and reinvest in a diversified portfolio.
 That will prevent the buildup of a concentration in your portfolio.
 Some employees who are deemed to have material nonpublic information about their employers may be restricted from selling during certain periods, but some companies offer a 10b5-1 program.
-These programs may allow an individual to make preplanned sales of a specific number of shares, even during blackout periods when selling might otherwise be off limits.
+These programs may allow an individual to make preplanned sales of a specific number of shares, even during restricted windows when selling might otherwise be off limits.

 The bottom line